-Employees are encouraged to report concerns regarding suspected wrongdoing or misconduct directly to their immediate supervisor, the Audit Manager or a member of Executive Management so that an investigation can be initiated.
+Employees are encouraged to report concerns regarding suspected wrongdoing or misconduct directly to their immediate supervisor, the Risk & Audit Manager or a member of Executive Management so that an investigation can be initiated.
 Employees also have the option of reporting concerns anonymously.
-Riverview has contracted with a third party vendor, In Touch, to accommodate confidential and/or anonymous reporting.
-Concerns can be reported to In Touch via any of the following methods:
+Riverview has contracted with a third party vendor, Lighthouse Services, LLC, to accommodate confidential and/or anonymous reporting.
+Concerns can be reported to Lighthouse Services, LLC via any of the following methods:

-- Reporting concerns and/or providing documentation via In Touch’s website at www.intouchwebsite.com/riverview
+- Report concerns and/or provide documentation via Lighthouse Services' website at lighthouse-services.com/RiverviewCB

-- Reporting concerns and/or providing documentation by mailing correspondence to:
+- Report concerns and/or provide documentation by mailing correspondence to:

-How the Complaints Reported to In Touch Will Be Handled
+How the Complaints Reported to Lighthouse Services Will Be Handled

-The In Touch representative will interview the reporting employee, if applicable, and prepare a report of the complaint.
-The report with any accompanying documentation will be forwarded to both the Audit Manager and all the members of the Audit Committee.
+The Lighthouse Services, LLC representative will interview the reporting employee, if applicable, and prepare a report of the complaint.
+The report with any accompanying documentation will be forwarded to both the Risk & Audit Manager and all the members of the Audit Committee.
 The action taken by the Bank will depend on the nature of the concern.
 If an investigation is warranted, the Audit Manager will be the responsible person to conduct inquiries, review and preserve documentation, and will report the status of the complaint to the Audit Committee.
-In cases where concerns involve the Audit Department, complaints will be forwarded directly to the Audit Committee and decided as to the best course of action to begin an independent investigation of the claim, which may include the assistance of outside legal counsel.
+In cases where concerns involve the Audit Department, complaints will be forwarded directly to the Internal Audit Committee and decided as to the best course of action to begin an independent investigation of the claim, which may include the assistance of outside legal counsel.